Shoulder Pain Relief

 This will typically include:

-- Gentle exercises, proven to ease the pain of osteoarthritis and reduce the stiffness of frozen shoulder.
+- Gentle exercises, proven to ease the pain of osteoarthritis and reduce the stiffness of the frozen shoulder.

 - Specialized techniques, such as ice and heat therapies.